What: I conducted undergraduate research with Prof. Xuanhe Zhao and Hyunwoo Yuk from MIT Zhao Lab.

 Lessons: Engineering Research + Medical Applications = Magic!
 The possibilities are endless.
-Though I have shifted from materials to biomechatronics research, I hold this experience in high esteem because it was one of my first times exploring the potential that research has to improve health technologies.
+Though I have shifted from biomaterials to mobile health tech. research, I hold this experience in high esteem because it was one of my first times exploring the potential that research has to improve health technologies.

 Awards: MIT Lincoln Labs Undergraduate Research and Innovations Scholar